 - Coronavirus resources from Health Education England

 If you know someone who would benefit from being online, here are some useful links and suggestions to help them get started.

 There are three ways to people can go online

-- Landline provider: If they have a phone line you can contact their landline supplier and find out about their deals.
+- Landline provider: If they have a phone line you can contact their landline supplier and find out about their internet deals.

 - With a mobile internet connection: Even without a landline, it’s still possible to get online.
 Many Internet Service Providers (ISPs) and mobile phone companies offer dongles.
 A dongle is a small box that you can use to connect your computer, tablet or phone to the internet.
 It can be used anywhere.

-Whatever way works best for them companies will usually deliver equipment and provide help to get set up.
-If you’re not sure who their phone provider is or you want to search for the best deals to help get someone online here are some useful websites and tips to help, a good place to start is The Money Advice Service or Money Saving Expert
+Whatever way works best for them, companies will usually deliver equipment and provide help to get set up.
+If you’re not sure who their phone provider is, or you want to search for the best deals to help get someone online, here are some useful websites and tips to help.
+A good place to start is The Money Advice Service or Money Saving Expert

 Buying a computer or tablet can be expensive.
 You can buy from a high street shop, or there are some more cost effective alternatives.

 - Getonline@home supply cut price laptops and computers to people on low incomes and charities.